illyfrancis/scribble/docs/draft.md

 * Multi thread?

-Describe steps

-???
-TODO  - do not read below this line, work in progress ???

-***

-??? key items

-* VUS Ref Id generation
+#### VUS reference Id generation
-    * ensuring uniqueness, durable with re-start
-* Persistence and logs

-#### Approach

-Further breakdown by messages
-* VUS 1, 2 or ..
-7

-Or breakdown by type
-* Trade transactions
-* MF trade transactions
-* Corporate action transactions

-Capture design approach for each breakdown and success criteria?

-???
+The generated Id must be unique and must withstand system restart.
+The uniqueness must be also guaranteed across multiple instances in the case of distributed VUS core components.

 ## Operational Concerns

-The current version of the BRD does not stipulate the detail requirements regarding operational functions such as reporting.
-It is assumed that the further business analysis and detailed requirements will be provided in due course on which the detailed design will be based.
+The current version of the BRD does not stipulate the detail requirements regarding operational functions such as reporting or monitoring.
+It is assumed that the further business analysis and detailed requirements to be provided in due course on which the detailed design will be based.

 The entire P6 systems wide administrative infrastructure for managing operational concerns such as reporting, monitoring and user managements etc are beyond the scope of VUS.
-However it is the responsibility of VUS to provide and make necessary information readily available to an external reporting and monitoring systems as required.
+However it is the responsibility of VUS to provide and make necessary information readily available to an external reporting and monitoring systems if defined in BRD.

-In the absence of

-### Reporting (only in relation to VUS messages)
+### VUS Reports
-* Identify the requirement and source system(s)

-### Monitoring / Alerts
-* Need more detailed requirements
-* Defining alertable events
-    * Need to determine the criteria for raising alerts
-* Related to UI
-* From BRD,
-    * Have an alert process to generate a warning if VUS 4 or VUS 4 PROV have been sent but VUS 5 or VUS 5 PROV have not been received
-* Who to alert?
-* When to alert? - what is the condition?
-* How?
-Is it an UI?
-* How to set up?
+In the absence of detailed requirements, VUS assumes the message captures occur in ` Event Source ` and ` Event Sink ` be sufficient to support the operational reporting requirements for VUS.

 ### UI

+The current requirement captured in BRD states:

+    Have a front end GUI to allow users to track the status of the messages

+However it is unclear from the BRD and difficult to determine:

-* Who are the users?
+* Who the users are
+* Access control requirements of the users
-* What are the requirements?
+* Where the users are managed
-* ACL requirements
+* Query criteria
-    * Role based?
+* UI designs

+As per VUS Reports, VUS assumes the message captures occur in ` Event Source ` and ` Event Sink ` be sufficient to support the query.

-### Assume ?
+### VUS Alerts

-* Further analysis and detailed requirement will be provided in due course
+From BRD, the requirement relating to alerts is stated as:

+    Have an alert process to generate a warning if VUS 4 or VUS 4 PROV have been sent but VUS 5 or VUS 5 PROV have not been received within a specified period of time

+Question remains:

+* Who is alerted
+* What is the medium of delivery (UI, Email etc)
+* What is contained in a warning
+* Should the warning be generated only once

 ## Development approach
 * map components to stream